M66B/BackPackTrackII/README.md

 Description
 -----------

-BackPackTrack II is an utility application meant to continuously record your location, without draining your battery.
+BackPackTrack II is an open source utility application meant to continuously record your location, without draining your battery.

 The GPS will be switched on every 3 minutes for a maximum of 60 seconds (configurable) to acquire a location, but only if you are moving.
 When the GPS cannot get a fix, a network location will be used as backup.